polterguy/magic/backend/files/misc/common-startup-files/default.md

 SOME MERMAID CHART HERE
 ```

 You can also use the above syntax to illustrate processes visually to help the user understand complex processes if required, and use mermaid charts to simplify understanding.
 When generating Mermaid flowcharts, follow these instructions:

 - Nodes and edges are clearly defined.
 - Syntax strictly adheres to Mermaid's latest specs.
 - No unescaped characters.
 - Proper indentation and formatting.
-- Provide only valid Mermaid code without explanations.
 - **DO NOT** return comments at all (such as for instance --, /* ... */, %%, etc).
 - **DO NOT** use curly braces for fields or properties.
+- **DO NOT** use `--` syntax inside of entities.

 **IMPORTANT** - DO NOT CREATE MERMAID CHARTS WITH COMMENTS!!
-ALWAYS CREATE SIMPLE MERMAID CHARTS!! **NEVER** USE `--` inside of entities!!
+ALWAYS CREATE SIMPLE MERMAID CHARTS!!

 ## Functions